TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Introduction

-In this paper, we report the discovery of two USP super-Earths around M dwarfs from the Transiting Exoplanet Survey Satellite (TESS) and ground-based follow-up programs.
-During the preparation of this manuscript, \cite{giacalone2022} published another paper that also includes validation of TOI-1442 b and TOI-2445 b among other targets.
-Our analyses are fully independent.
 This paper is structured as follows.
 Section \ref{sec:observations} describes the observations.
 In particular, Section \ref{sec:obs_tess} describes the TESS observations, Section \ref{sec:obs_ground_phot} the ground-based transit photometry, and Section \ref{sec:spectroscopic_IRD} the spectroscopic observations.
 Section \ref{sec:star} discusses the characterisation of the host stars.
-Sections \ref{sec:lc_analysis} and \ref{sec:RV_method} explain the methods to analyse the transit photometric observations and spectroscopic radial velocities.
+Sections \ref{sec:lc_analysis} and \ref{sec:spectral} explain the methods used to analyse the transit photometric observations and spectroscopic RVs.
 Section \ref{sec:results} reports the results of our analyses.
-Section \ref{sec:discussion} put them into the scientific context.
-Section \ref{sec:conclusions} summarizes our findings.
+Section \ref{sec:discussion} puts them into scientific context.
+Section \ref{sec:conclusions} summarises our findings.